X86 memory segmentation

 In both real and protected modes, the system uses 16-bit segment registers to derive the actual memory address.
-In real mode, the registers CS, DS, SS, and ES point to the currently used program code segment (CS), the current data segment (DS), the current stack segment (SS), and one extra segment determined by the programmer (ES).
+In real mode, the registers CS, DS, SS, and ES point to the currently used program code segment (CS), the current data segment (DS), the current stack segment (SS), and one extra segment determined by the system programmer (ES).
 The Intel 80386, introduced in 1985, adds two additional segment registers, FS and GS, with no specific uses defined by the hardware.
 The way in which the segment registers are used differs between the two modes.

 The choice of segment is normally defaulted by the processor according to the function being executed.
 Instructions are always fetched from the code segment.
-Any stack push or pop or any data reference referring to the stack uses the stack segment.
-All other references to data use the data segment.
-The extra segment is the default destination for string operations (for example MOVS or CMPS).
-FS and GS have no hardware-assigned uses.
+Any data reference to the stack, including any stack push or pop, uses the stack segment; data references indirected through the BP register typically refer to the stack and so they default to the stack segment.
+The extra segment is the mandatory destination for string operations (for example MOVS or CMPS); for this one purpose only, the automatically selected segment register cannot be overridden.
+All other references to data use the data segment by default.
+The data segment is the default source for string operations, but it can be overridden.
 The instruction format allows an optional segment prefix byte which can be used to override the default segment for selected instructions if desired.